PauloPhagula/paulophagula/README.md

 ransom, I can tell you I don't have money.
 But what I do have, are a very particular set of skills, skills I have acquired over a very long career.
-Skills that make me fully buzzword compliant, and ideally suited for positions involving web technology, Domain-Driven Design (DDD), Behavior-Driven Development (BDD), accessibility, performance, scalability, maintainability, internationalization, plus the leadership and communication skills to guide a team or organization to success.
+Skills that make me fully buzzword compliant, and ideally suited for positions involving web technology, plus the leadership and communication skills to guide a team or organization to success.

 I will not look for you, I will not pursue you.
 If you don't contact me now, that will be the end of it.